Introduction and Scope

 Monitoring and Review

-The equality and diversity policy will be reviewed annually by the practice to judge its effectiveness, Mr David Winston, Director, is responsible for the operation of the policy.
+The equality and diversity policy will be reviewed annually by the practice to judge its effectiveness, Mr Christopher Weir, Director, is responsible for the operation of the policy.

-The company has appointed Mr David Winston to be responsible for the operation of the policy.
+The company has appointed Mr Christopher Weir to be responsible for the operation of the policy.
 In particular, the company will monitor the ethnic and gender composition or existing staff and of applicants for jobs (including promotion), and the number of people with disabilities within these groups, and will review its equal opportunities policy in accordance with the results shown by monitoring.
+You can find out more about our diversity date by clicking here.
 If changes are required, the company with implement them.
 For its part, the management of the company has considered all aspects of its operations, as set out in the office manual, to ensure their compliance with the code.
 Any developments of the company’s strategic and business plans, or changed to the office manual, will similarly be examined in order to ensure that no inadvertent breach of the code occurs.

-In relation to new positions, those conducting any interviews for vacancies within the practice will complete a form which will be returned to David Winston, Director, for monitoring purposes.
+In relation to new positions, those conducting any interviews for vacancies within the practice will complete a form which will be returned to Mr Christopher Weir, Director, for monitoring purposes.

 Waring & Co Legal Limited fully complies with the professional requirement to complete and return Equality and Diversity data to the Solicitors Regulation Authority as and when requested.